criswell/6502hacking/README.md

 Most of it (probably all of it) will be specifically for the Atari 2600.
 That's really what I wanted to write software for as a kid, and it's what I'm most interested in now.

+## Building

+In addition to recently starting to pick up 6502 assembly, I've also recently started messing with [PyInvoke](https://pyinvoke.org/).
+So I figured I'd kill two birds with one stone in this repo by also handling automation with PyInvoke instead of GNU make (even though that does seem a bit silly with an assembly project).

+Use `inv --list` for invoke targets.